 It seems that it has been at those biogas plants which digest solely food waste, or those where the operators have added food waste to their substrate, that this problem has been most acute.

-Food waste varies enormously in viscosity, and in the UK tends to arrive at AD Plants with a lot more packaging still present, or so it seems, than has been the experience previously in elsewhere in Europe.
+Food waste varies enormously in viscosity, and in the UK tends to arrive at AD Plants with a lot more packaging still present, or so it seems than has been the experience previously elsewhere in Europe.

 So, it is not only UK based experts that have been caught out!
 There are two main problems which have been causing blockages.
 These are foreign matter, and the high viscosity of much food waste.

 Centrifugal/ impeller type pumps are sensitive to the viscosity of the liquid being pumped and their efficiency tails-off when viscosity rises, so the solution has often been to replace these with positive replacement pumps.
 Positive replacement pumps can also pump solids within certain sizes.

-Digestion plant pipe blockage is especially damaging when Anaerobic Digestion Plant operators are unable to process their waste feed stocks for a period and may need to tell their suppliers that they are unable to accept more deliveries.
+Digestion plant pipe blockage is especially damaging when Anaerobic Digestion Plant operators are unable to process their waste feedstocks for a period and may need to tell their suppliers that they are unable to accept more deliveries.

 There are a number of types of positive replacement pumps on the market, but suppliers inform me that the one being used most often nowadays for these plants in the AD industry is the peristaltic pump designed for pumping solids and slurries.

-They have produced details of case studies for sites where their Verderflex peristaltic pumps have recently been installed by them, and are operating successfully.
+They have produced details of case studies for sites where their Verderflex peristaltic pumps have been installed by them, and are operating successfully.

 Food Waste AD Pipe Blockage Prevention Case Study

 This brewer produces fine quality real ales, which result in organic residues which are treated in their anaerobic digestion (AD) facility, where they are producing biogas to be fed into the national gas grid.

-During the process the substrate enters a feed inlet at the start where a rotor chopper pump breaks down the raw material after which it is stored in a holding tank.
+During the process, the substrate enters a feed inlet at the start where a rotor chopper pump breaks down the raw material after which it is stored in a holding tank.